CDAT/cdms/docs/source/manual/cdms_2.rst

     "Horizontal-Grid", "``clone()``", "Return a transient copy of the grid."
     "Axis", "``getAxis(Integer n)``", "Get the n-th axis.n is either 0 or 1."
-    "Tuple", "``getBounds()``", "Get the grid boundary arrays."
+    "Tuple", "``getBounds()``", "Get the grid boundary arrays.
-    ,,"Returns a tuple ``(latitudeArray, longitudeArray)``, where latitudeArray is a Numpy array of latitude bounds, and similarly for longitudeArray.The shape of latitudeArray and longitudeArray depend on the type of grid:"
+         Returns a tuple ``(latitudeArray, longitudeArray)``, where latitudeArray is a Numpy array of latitude bounds, and similarly for longitudeArray.The shape of latitudeArray and longitudeArray depend on the type of grid:
-    ,,"*  for rectangular grids with shape (nlat, nlon), the boundary arrays have shape (nlat,2) and (nlon,2)."
+           * for rectangular grids with shape (nlat, nlon), the boundary arrays have shape (nlat,2) and (nlon,2).
-    ,,"*  for curvilinear grids with shape (nx, ny), the boundary arrays each have shape (nx, ny, 4)."
+           * for curvilinear grids with shape (nx, ny), the boundary arrays each have shape (nx, ny, 4).
-    ,,"*  for generic grids with shape (ncell,), the boundary arrays each have shape (ncell, nvert) where nvert is the maximum number of vertices per cell."
+           * for generic grids with shape (ncell,), the boundary arrays each have shape (ncell, nvert) where nvert is the maximum number of vertices per cell.
-    ,,"For rectilinear grids: If no boundary arrays are explicitly defined (in the file or dataset), the result depends on the auto- Bounds mode (see ``cdms.setAutoBounds``) and the grid classification mode (see ``cdms.setClassifyGrids``)."
+           * for rectilinear grids: If no boundary arrays are explicitly defined (in the file or dataset), the result depends on the auto- Bounds mode (see ``cdms.setAutoBounds``) and the grid classification mode (see ``cdms.setClassifyGrids``).
-    ,,"By default, autoBounds mode is enabled, in which case the boundary arrays are generated based on the type of grid.
-If disabled, the return value is (None,None).For rectilinear grids: The grid classification mode specifies how the grid type is to be determined.
-By default, the grid type (Gaussian, uniform, etc.) is determined by calling grid.classifyInFamily.
-If the mode is 'off' grid.getType is used instead."
+        By default, autoBounds mode is enabled, in which case the boundary arrays are generated based on the type of grid.
+           * If disabled, the return value is (None,None).For rectilinear grids:
+           * The grid classification mode specifies how the grid type is to be determined.
+           * By default, the grid type (Gaussian, uniform, etc.) is determined by calling grid.classifyInFamily.
+           * If the mode is 'off' grid.getType is used instead."
     "Axis", "``getLatitude()``", "Get the latitude axis of this grid."
-    "Axis", "``getLongitude()``", " Get the latitude axis of this grid."
+    "Axis", "``getLongitude()``", "Get the latitude axis of this grid."
-    "Axis", "``getMask()``", "Get the mask array of this grid, if any.Returns a 2-D Numpy array, having the same shape as the grid.
-If the mask is not explicitly defined, the return value is ``None``."
+    "Axis", "``getMask()``", "Get the mask array of this grid, if any.
+           * Returns a 2-D Numpy array, having the same shape as the grid.
+           * If the mask is not explicitly defined, the return value is ``None``."
-    "Axis", "``getMesh(self, transpose=None)``", "Generate a mesh array for the meshfill graphics method.If transpose is defined to a tuple, say (1,0), first transpose latbounds and lonbounds according to the tuple, in this case (1,0,2)."
+    "Axis", "``getMesh(self, transpose=None)``", "Generate a mesh array for the meshfill graphics method.
+           * If transpose is defined to a tuple, say (1,0), first transpose latbounds and lonbounds according to the tuple, in this case (1,0,2)."
-    "None", "``setBounds(latBounds, lonBounds, persistent=0)``", "Set the grid boundaries. ``latBounds`` is a NumPy array of shape (n,2), such that the boundaries of the kth axis value are ``[latBounds[k,0],latBou nds[k,1] ]``.  ``lonBounds`` is defined similarly for the longitude array."
+    "None", "``setBounds(latBounds, lonBounds, persistent=0)``", "Set the grid boundaries.
+           * ``latBounds`` is a NumPy array of shape (n,2), such that the boundaries of the kth axis value are ``[latBounds[k,0],latBou nds[k,1] ]``.
+           * ``lonBounds`` is defined similarly for the longitude array.
-    ,,"**Note:** By default, the boundaries are not written to the file or dataset containing the grid (if any).
+           **Note:** By default, the boundaries are not written to the file or dataset containing the grid (if any).
 This allows bounds to be set on read-only files, for regridding.
 If the optional argument ``persistent`` is set to the boundary array is written to the file."
     "None", "``setMask(mask, persistent=0)``", "Set the grid mask.
-If ``persistent == 1``, the mask values are written to the associated file, if any.
-Otherwise, the mask is associated with the grid, but no I/O is generated. ``mask`` is a two-dimensional, Boolean-valued Numpy array, having the same shape as the grid."
+           * If ``persistent == 1``, the mask values are written to the associated file, if any.
+           * Otherwise, the mask is associated with the grid, but no I/O is generated.
+           * ``mask`` is a two-dimensional, Boolean-valued Numpy array, having the same shape as the grid."
-    "Horizontal-Grid", "``subGridRegion(latInterval, lonInterval)``", "Create a new grid corresponding to the coordinate region defined by ``latInterval, lonInterv al.``"
+    "Horizontal-Grid", "``subGridRegion(latInterval, lonInterval)``", "Create a new grid corresponding to the coordinate region defined by ``latInterval, lonInterv al.``
-    ,,"``latInterval`` and ``lonInterval`` are the coordinate intervals for latitude and longitude, respectively."
+           * ``latInterval`` and ``lonInterval`` are the coordinate intervals for latitude and longitude, respectively.
-    ,,"Each interval is a tuple having one of the forms:"
+           * Each interval is a tuple having one of the forms:
-    ,,"*  ``(x,y)``"
-    ,,"*  ``(x,y,indicator)``"
-    ,,"*  ``(x,y,indicator,cycle)``"
-    ,,"*  ``None``"
+           *  ``(x,y)``
+           *  ``(x,y,indicator)``
+           *  ``(x,y,indicator,cycle)``
+           *  ``None``
-    ,,"where ``x`` and ``y`` are coordinates indicating the interval ``[x,y)``, and:"
+        Where ``x`` and ``y`` are coordinates indicating the interval ``[x,y)``, and:
-    ,,"``indicator`` is a two-character string, where the first character is 'c' if the interval is closed on the left, 'o' if open, and the second character has the same meaning for the right-hand point.
-(Default: 'co')."
+           * ``indicator`` is a two-character string, where the first character is 'c' if the interval is closed on the left, 'o' if open, and the second character has the same meaning for the right-hand point.
+(Default: 'co').
-    ,,"If ``cycle`` is specified, the axis is treated as circular with the given cycle value.
-By default, if ``grid.isCircular()`` is true, the axis is treated as circular with a default value of 360.0."
+           * If ``cycle`` is specified, the axis is treated as circular with the given cycle value.
+           *  By default, if ``grid.isCircular()`` is true, the axis is treated as circular with a default value of 360.0.
-   ,,"An interval of ``None`` returns the full index interval of the axis."
+           * An interval of ``None`` returns the full index interval of the axis.
-   ,,"If a mask is defined, the subgrid also has a mask corresponding to the index ranges.Note: The result grid is not associated with any file or dataset."
+           * If a mask is defined, the subgrid also has a mask corresponding to the index ranges.
+           **Note:** The result grid is not associated with any file or dataset."
     "Transient-CurveGrid", "``toCurveGrid(gridid=None)``", "Convert to a curvilinear grid.
-If the grid is already curvilinear, a copy of the grid object is returned. ``gridid`` is the string identifier of the resulting curvilinear grid object.
-If unspecified, the grid ID is copied."
+           * If the grid is already curvilinear, a copy of the grid object is returned.
+           * ``gridid`` is the string identifier of the resulting curvilinear grid object.
+           *  If unspecified, the grid ID is copied.
-    ,,"**Note:** This method does not apply to generic grids.
-Transient-GenericGrid ``toGenericGrid(gridid=None)`` Convert to a generic grid.
-If the grid is already generic, a copy of the grid is returned.  ``gridid`` is the string identifier of the resulting curvilinear grid object.
-If unspecified, the grid ID is copied."
+           **Note:** This method does not apply to generic grids.
+              * Transient-GenericGrid ``toGenericGrid(gridid=None)`` Convert to a generic grid.
+              * If the grid is already generic, a copy of the grid is returned.
+              * ``gridid`` is the string identifier of the resulting curvilinear grid object.
+              * If unspecified, the grid ID is copied."

 Table RectGrid Methods, Additional to HorizontalGrid Methods